 - making sure residents have access to their care plan

 - helping residents to speak for themselves or speaking on their behalf

-- helping to negotiate with third parties
+- helping to negotiate with others involved in decisions

-- liaising with care home staff and other agencies.
+- liaising with care home staff and other agencies

 You could give support on many issues, including choice of accommodation, care home closure, discontentment with the service, exploitation or abuse (physical, psychological, financial or sexual).
 Other issues would cover financial matters, power of attorney, and disputes or difficulties with family members.